Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

 We now combine all of these local transformations into the following weight-reversing operator.

-\begin{definition} Let $T$ be a sorted ShBT with all entries in $\{1' , 2' , 1 , 2\}$.
-We form another ShBT, denoted $\wtrev(T)$, by applying the following transformations to $T$: \ben \item First toggle the labels in each one-row-group and one-column-group.
+\begin{definition} Let $T$ be a sorted shifted bar tableau with all entries in $\{1' , 2' , 1 , 2\}$.
+We form another shifted bar tableau, denoted $\wtrev(T)$, by transforming $T$ as follows: \ben \item First toggle the labels in each one-row-group and one-column-group.
 Then toggle the bar divisions in each two-row-group and two-column-group, excluding the unique group with two diagonal boxes (if this exists).

-\item Suppose there is a group with two diagonal boxes.
+\item Suppose $T$ has a group with two diagonal boxes.
 If this is a two-row-group with diagonal boxes $(i,i)$ and $(i+1,i+1)$, then proceed according to the following cases: \ben \item[(R1)] If $(i,i)$ is a one-box bar containing $1$ (respectively, $2'$) and the entry in $(i+1,i+1)$ is $2$, then toggle the bar divisions and change the entry in $(i,i)$ to $2'$ (respectively, $1$):

 \item[(R2)] Suppose $(i,i)$ is a one-box bar containing $1'$, boxes $(i,i+1)$ and $(i,i+2)$ belong to the same bar, and $(i+1,i+2)$ is in the group.
 In this case the entry in $(i+1,i+1)$ is necessarily $2$ by Proposition~\ref{2row-prop}.
 First change the entry in $(i,i)$ to $1$ and merge this box into the bar of $(i,i+1)$.
 Next, toggle the bar divisions.
 Finally, change $(i+1,i+1)$ to a one-box bar containing $2'$: